 Understanding your Buy Box Percentage is vital to running ads or diagnosing sell-through rate issues.

-For Sponsored Product Ads, your product must have the Buy Box for your ads to be served.
+For Sponsored Product Ads, your product must have the Buy Box for your ads to appear.

-It is possible to have 0% Buy Box percentage even if you are the only seller if you have a suppressed Buy Box due to pricing issues.
+It is possible to have a 0% Buy Box percentage even if you are the only seller if you have a suppressed Buy Box due to pricing issues or brand health alert.

 Unit Session Percentage

 “Percentage conversion metric indicating how many units were purchased relative to the number of people who viewed the products.”

 The unit session percentage is your conversion rate for that product.

 You can pull this report retroactively to verify if your changes to a listing have helped the conversion rate over time.